 - A sprinkle of Kosher salt

-Place your 9x9 oven proof baking dish in the oven with the stick of butter in the pan.
+- Place your 9x13 oven proof baking dish in the oven (with the foil in it) and with the stick of butter in the pan.
 Allow the butter to melt (about 5 minutes)

 - I made these OLD FASHIONED SEVEN LAYER BARS using the already crushed graham cracker crumbs that you can buy in your baking aisle - because, frankly, why crush them if you can buy them already crushed?
 But if you really want to crush a box, be my guest.
 Just use the same weight measurement.